-Taglines and slogans are of paramount importance in marketing and branding.
+Taglines and slogans are paramount in marketing and branding.
 If we need to translate these, we'll consider what will work in the target language.
-More often than not it won't be a straightforward translation, and here is where transcreation comes in.
+More often than not, it won't be a straightforward translation, and here is where transcreation comes in.

 For those unfamiliar with the term, transcreation is the process of adapting a message from one language to another, while maintaining the meaning and purpose of the original.
-For example, if the source contains a phrase or tagline which makes perfect sense in English such as 'lt's all Greek to me!', but does not make any sense in the target language, we'll need to come up with something new that is different but carries the same meaning.
+As an example, take the phrase "It's all Greek to me!" which makes perfect sense in English.
+However, it may not make any sense in the target language.
+In this case, we'll need to come up with something new that is different but carries the same meaning.
 We can provide a literal translation that will make sense, and back-translate the translation into English so you can understand the literal meaning.
-We can even provide a couple of options so the you can choose your preference.
+We can even provide a couple of options so that you can choose your preference.

-Lastly, we'll try to think about the audience that the materials we are translating is aimed at.
+Lastly, we'll try to think about the audience that the materials we are translating are aimed at.
 What is the demographic?
 How old will the reader be?
 This should help us with the tone of the translation.
 As a native speaker of the target language, the translator may well know the target audience as well as you do, or even better, so be sure to raise anything you consider to be problematic - ask lots of questions, and provide as much information as you can - your translator will appreciate it.